majaalin/fullystudios.github.io/src/about.md

 ---

-Fully Studios creates technical and visual identities for brands and services around the world.
+Fully is a creative studio and production house composed of programmers, designers, game developers and filmmakers.